 Graduate Macroeconomics I – Université Libre de Bruxelles

-Since the Fall Semester of 2014, I have been teaching assistant for the course of Graduate Macroeconomics I, which is taught in the framework of the MRes in Quantitative Economics, at ECARES – Université Libre de Bruxelles.
+From 2014 to 2019, I was teaching assistant for the course of Graduate Macroeconomics I, which is taught in the framework of the MRes in Quantitative Economics, at ECARES – Université Libre de Bruxelles.

 The course – held by Prof. Philippe Weil – presents some fundamental building blocks of macroeconomic theory.
 I prepared and taught review sessions on various topics, among which: consumption, investment, real business cycle models, growth, life-cycle models, monetary economics, theory of economic policy, open economy macroeconomics.